Workday/canvas-kit/modules/_labs/pagination/react/README.md

 #### showLabel?: boolean

-> shows a label below the pagination bar describing the items currently being viewed
+> Shows a label below the pagination bar describing the items currently being viewed

 #### showGoTo?: boolean

-> shows a box adjacent to the pagination bar where a page can be entered and is submitted when
+> Shows a box adjacent to the pagination bar where a page can be entered and is submitted when
 > 'Enter' key is pressed

 #### dataLabel?: string